 Unhappiness with the world is abounding right now.
-There are always things that need improvement, issues that need to be addressed, change to be made.
+Reasons for unhappiness are never difficult to find, nothing is ever as it should be, and there are always things that need improvement, issues that need to be addressed, change to be made.

 But most importantly, within yourself lies the power of the future.
 Not to just create it, but to be it.
 You seek justice, be just.
 You seek peace, be peaceful.
 You seek equity, be equitable.
 You seek truth, be truthful.
 You seek love, be loving.
 You seek understanding, be understanding.